In the Shoes of Others

 Bad Business

 Because almost everyone has a computer these days, and because almost every computer breaks sooner or later, my customers tend to be a microcosm of Austin society.
 I see people of every age, every race, every profession, and every income level.
-I also see people of every ethical disposition, including, just often enough to be considered anomalous, people who clearly […]
+I also see people of every ethical disposition, including, every now and again, people who clearly have criminal intent. […]

 Continue reading